AguaClara/UASB/UASBdesignmanual.md

 * Possible prefabrication of inlet and outlet system

 The disadvantages include:
-* Tanks are harder to source outside of the US and might require shipping in.
-However, we found manufacturers in Honduras so this should not be a huge concern.
+* Tanks are harder to source outside of the US and might require shipping.
+However, manufacturers in Honduras were found so this should not be a huge concern.
 * Since tanks are prefabricated with lids, it becomes challenging to attach pieces inside the tank.
-While using a PVC pipe would provide better access to the interior of the tank, our goal is to avoid any modifications within the reactor altogether.
+While using a PVC pipe would provide better access to the interior of the tank, the goal is to avoid any modifications within the reactor altogether.
 * Most prefabricated tanks are made of High Density Polyethylene (HDPE) rather than PVC.
-Will require additional costs for welding rod and other materials.
+Additional costs will be required for welding rod and other materials.

 *Table 1: Basic Reactor Design Parameters*